The Breton-Manko equatorially antisymmetric binary configuration revisited: Introduction

 To make the BM solution more suitable for the physical analysis, in the present paper we shall rewrite it in a new parametrization involving the physical Komar quantities \cite{Kom} and a separation distance as arbitrary parameters.
 This will enable us to demonstrate analytically that each KN black-hole constituent from the subextreme sector of the BM solution verifies the well-known Smarr's mass formula \cite{Sma}.
-We will subsequently apply the BM solution to verifying a recent inequality on the bounds of the interaction force in black-hole systems with struts.
+We will subsequently apply the BM solution for demonstrating that it saturates the inequality on the bounds of the interaction force in black-hole systems with struts recently derived by Gabach Clement \cite{Gab}.